free things to do in New York City

 Jazz | Sue Maskaleris, Grammy-Nominated Jazz Pianist

 Maskaleris has performed worldwide solo and as bandleader for over three decades.
-Her CD Unbreakable Heart features jazz legends Eddie Gomez, Lenny White, Mark Murphy and others on her songs and has received airplay worldwide.
+Her CD Unbreakable more Heart features jazz legends Eddie Gomez, Lenny White, Mark Murphy and others on her songs and has received airplay worldwide.
 She has a seemingly endless repertoire of songs and styles.
-Her music has been the ticket to such remote ports as Easter Island, Oman, Vietnam, and hundreds more.
+Her music has been the ticket to such remote ports as Easter Island, Oman, Vietnam, and hundreds more. less

 New York City, NY; NYC